 Locations of Group and Sector Headquarters

 The map and table show how the twenty five Royal Observer Corp (ROC) Group Headquarter covered the UK.
 Five of the groups shown in bold letters acted as Sector Headquarters too they are shown green coloured dots on the map.

 ROC Group & UKWMO Sector Locations

-The Latitude / Longitude coordinates can be entered into Google Maps or Bing Maps search box this places a marker on the building or the space it occupied.
+The Latitude / Longitude coordinates can be entered into Google Maps or Bing Maps search box, which places a marker on the building or the space it occupied.
 This method is far more accurate than is possible using the 6-Figure OS Map reference which identifies a spot within 100 metres of the location, therefore can be very misleading.

 ROC Post Locations

 The ROC Posts within each Group Control area are arranged in clusters usually containing three posts, but can be from two to five.
 One post is designated as the master post.
-Master posts are numbered from ten at intervals of five (10, 15, 20 etc) usually starting in the North of the area and working down left to right.
+Master posts are numbered from ten with an interval of five (10, 15, 20 etc.) usually starting in the North of the area and working down left to right.
 The significance of the clusters is explained in accompanying communications sections in the website menu.

 Use the buttons below to view Group

 These maps represent the situation in March 1989 and do not show the monitoring posts closed as a result of the 1968 spending cuts.
 This website describes the communications aspects of the ROC, but if you are interested, photographs of every extant post may be found on the Sub-Brit website (http://www.subbrit.org.uk/).